 If things go to court, you and everyone else will have a much easier time if everything has been documented.
 Photographs, police records, recordings, and other proof of their misdeeds will show that the board isn’t motivated by a personal vendetta but is looking out for the best interests of the building.

 Call a meetingCall a meeting

-Pullman cases can be thrown, out if it can be demonstrated, that the neighbor did not have enough time or opportunity to be heard.
-The neighbor and their attorney should be given enough time to speak, comment and refute the charges.
-It’s a good idea to have your attorney present if the neighbor brings one.
+Pullman cases were thrown out if it can be demonstrated that the neighbor did not have enough time or opportunity to be heard.
+The neighbor and their attorney should be given enough time to speak, comment, and refute the charges.
+It’s been a good idea to have your attorney present if the neighbor brings one.